Steve Hamer

-Steve Ray Hamer (born November 13, 1973) is an American retired professional basketball player.
+Steve Ray Hamer (born November 13, 1973) is an American former professional basketball player.
 He had a brief National Basketball Association career.

 Playing career

 The 7-foot center played at the University of Tennessee.
-He was the #38 pick in the second round of the 1996 NBA Draft by the Boston Celtics and appeared in 35 games (starting three) during the 1996–97 NBA season for the 15–67 Boston Celtics.
+He was the #38 pick in the second round of the 1996 NBA draft by the Boston Celtics and appeared in 35 games (starting three) during the 1996–97 NBA season for the 15–67 Boston Celtics.